TEFL/TESL teacher: job description

 It may be possible to become a TEFL/TESL teacher without a degree, though employers typically look for graduates who have approved TEFL qualifications.
 A degree in language, linguistics, education or English will be particularly helpful in applications.

-To teach in some countries it is necessary to hold Qualified Teacher Status (QTS) in addition to a TEFL qualification, and often at least two years' general classroom experience.
+To teach in some countries it is necessary to have Qualified Teacher Status (QTS) in addition to a TEFL qualification, and often at least two years' general classroom experience.
 Relevant work experience gained as a private tutor, language assistant or summer language school tutor can be helpful.

 - Excellent spoken and written language skills, with English and foreign languages